andrevidela/Research-report/Thesis/index.md

 Which is what we expect.

-Now that we have indexed `Nat` we can try again our `multiplication` function:
+Now that we have indexed `Nat` we can implement a `multiplication` function and properly carry around the usage characteristic of our program:

 ```haskell
 multiplication : forall {n m : Nat} .
 INat n -> (INat m) [n] -> INat (n * m)